 The Catholic Diocese of Richmond moved to Phase III on Friday, July 10, 2020.

 Further details on returning to Mass can be found below.

 Most parishes are open for Masses on Sundays and Holy Days.
 Additionally, most parishes are open on a normal schedule for private prayer, individual meetings for pastoral care and reconciliation with a priest, some gatherings and meetings, and social ministry efforts with restrictions.
 Contact your local parish for specific details.

-Out of an abundance of care and caution, any individual who enters a diocesan facility, including parishes, are required to wear a face covering (ages 10 and older) and acknowledge their temperature is under 100.4 degrees, that they do not have COVID-19 symptoms with no alternative diagnosis, and have not been exposed to someone who has tested positive for COVID-19 in the past 14 days.
+Out of an abundance of care and caution, any individual who enters a diocesan facility, including parishes, are required to wear a face covering (ages 5 and older) and acknowledge their temperature is under 100.4 degrees, that they do not have COVID-19 symptoms with no alternative diagnosis, that they have NOT had a positive diagnostic test for the virus that causes COVID-19 in the prior 10 days, and they have NO known exposure to a COVID-19 case in the prior 14 days; exposure being less than six (6) feet for greater than a cumulative 15 minutes over a 24 hour period, without wearing the appropriate Personal Protective Equipment (PPE) as defined by the Centers for Disease Control and Prevention.
 Additionally, cleaning and disinfecting protocols are in place in all diocesan facilities according to the Centers for Disease Control and Prevention guidelines.

 The Pastoral Center will remain closed to outside visitors until further notice.
 All Pastoral Center personnel can be reached by their regular email addresses and phone numbers.